FlexMeasures/flexmeasures/documentation/index.rst

 You decide what to optimize for ― prices, CO₂, peaks.

 It becomes even more interesting to use FlexMeasures in *integrated scenarios* with increased complexity.
-For example, in modern domestic settings that combine solar panels, electric heating and EV charging, in industry settings that optimize for self-consumption of local solar panels, or when consumers can engage with multiple markets simultaneously.
+For example, in modern domestic/office settings that combine solar panels, electric heating and EV charging, in industry settings that optimize for self-consumption of local solar panels, or when consumers can engage with multiple markets simultaneously.

+In these cases, our goal is that FlexMeasures helps you to achieve *"value stacking"*, which is often required to achieve a positive business case.
+Multiple sources of value can combine with multiple types of assets.

 As possible users, we see energy service companies (ESCOs) who want to build real-time apps & services around energy flexibility for their customers, or medium/large industrials who are looking for support in their internal digital tooling.